-Our licensed social workers understand and are sensitive to the range of issues faced by families of children with disabilities.
-We provide service coordination, emotional support and solution-focused assistance to address the unique needs of families with children receiving therapy services at the Achievement Centers.
+Our licensed social workers understand, and are sensitive to, the range of issues faced by families of children with disabilities.
+We provide service coordination, emotional support and solution-focused assistance to address the unique needs of families with children receiving therapy services at the Achievement Centers for Children.

 What does the ACCENT program provide?

 Coordination of Services